SaiyanGonzalez01/Minecraft-Old-School/README.md

 To compile the server, read the [readme.txt](https://github.com/LAX1DUDE/eaglercraft-beta/blob/main/bukkit/readme.txt) in the `bukkit` folder.

 **To run the desktop java runtime**, create a new java project in an IDE.
 Link `src/main/java` and `src/lwjgl/java` as source folders, and add all jars in the `lwjgl-rundir` folder to your build path.
 Create a run configuration and set the main class to `net.lax1dude.eaglercraft.MinecraftMain`, and then set the working directory to `lwjgl-rundir`.
 The client should then launch with no errors, if not then re-read the previous two sentances and try again.

+## Whats New

+Features in this branch include:

+- New textures

 ## Project Contributors
 Saiyan Gonzalez (Creator)